The Isolator (novel series)

 The Isolator (絶対ナル, Zettai naru Aisorēta) is a Japanese light novel series written by Reki Kawahara and illustrated by Shimeji.
 ASCII Media Works has published five volumes since June 2014.
-A manga adaptation drawn by Naoki Koshimizu was serialized in Dengeki Daioh.
+A manga adaptation, illustrated by Naoki Koshimizu, was serialized in Dengeki Daioh.
 Yen Press has licensed the novels and manga in North America.

 Plot

 When Minoru Utsugi was eight years old, home invaders killed his parents and older sister while he hid in a cabinet.
 At 16, he still struggles with the trauma.
 Then mysterious alien orbs descend from the sky and take up residence inside some humans, granting them each a superpower that reflects their deepest desire.
 Minoru's power is the ability to protect himself inside an impenetrable shell.
 Some people gain a more active power, and not everyone uses their power for good.